 Preheat the oven to 425°F and line a large baking sheet or two with parchment paper and spray with oil so the tofu won’t stick.

 In a food processor, add the cornflakes, smoked paprika, onion powder, salt and pepper and pulse until coarse crumbs form.
 Pour onto a large rimmed plate or bowl.
-Dip the tofu pieces into the milk mixture, then roll in the cornflakes to coat all sides as much as possible.

 Serve with the classic dip included with this recipe, or simply dip in ketchup, ranch or barbecue sauce.
 Enjoy!